 Six years later, on Nov.
 29, 1930, George Hainsworth became just the second goaltender in team history to win 100 career games, as the Canadiens beat the visiting Boston Bruins 3-2.

 Jean Beliveau scored his sixth career hat trick on Nov.
 29, 1958, in a 6-2 Canadiens’ win against the Detroit Red Wings.

 On Nov.
 29, 1981, Mario Tremblay scored a goal and added four assists in the Habs’ 6-3 win over the Hartford Whalers.
 Doug Risenbrough chipped in with his second career hat track and Pierre Mondou and a goal and three assists for the home team.

-Bob Nevin became the 22nd player in NHL history to score 300 career goals, on Nov.
-29, 1975, when he scored a goal to lead the Los Angeles Kings to an 8-3 win over the visiting Buffalo Sabres.
+Bob Nevin became the 22nd player in NHL history to score 300 career goals on Nov.
+29, 1975, when he lit the lamp to lead the Los Angeles Kings to an 8-3 win over the visiting Buffalo Sabres.

-Two years later on, Nov.
-29, 1977, Rogie Vachon became the first goaltender to record 150 victories with the team.
+Two years later, on Nov.
+29, 1977, Rogie Vachon became the first goaltender to record 150 victories.
 The milestone came in a 4-2 win over the visiting Washington Capitals.
 He registered 171 wins before signing with the Red Wings in 1978, which were the most in franchise history until Jonathan Quick came along.

-Charlie Simmer scored his 200th NHL goal, on Nov.
-29, 1983, and added two assists in Kings 6-5 home loss to the Winnipeg Jets.
+Charlie Simmer scored his 200th NHL goal on Nov.
+29, 1983, and added two assists in the Kings 6-5 home loss to the Winnipeg Jets.

 Exactly one year later, on Nov.
 29, 1984, the Kings beat up on the visiting Vancouver Canucks 12-1.
 They set a new franchise record, at the time, with six power-play goals and 12 goals overall.